PlumeCat/tack/doc/EMBEDDING.md

 ## Retaining Tack data in C++ code

-A key difference between Tack and  Lua is the ability to "retain" direct pointers to Tack values' data in the host program.
+A key difference between Tack and  Lua is the ability to "retain" direct pointers to Tack data in the host program.
 The idea behind this is to avoid the bottleneck caused Lua-style stack based interop.

 Usually if a function, object or other has gone out of scope in the Tack code and is no longer reachable through any live objects, it would be expected that the garbage collector (GC) will deallocate it at some point.
 However, a reference counting mechanism is provided _in addition to_ the usual mark-and-sweep GC; the host can increment a value's refcount to indicate that an object is not to be deallocated by the Tack GC.
 In addition, values reachable through the refcounted object will be kept alive as well, even if they are not refcounted themselves.